Learning Development Service

-If you want to find out more about how to manage stress please click here (booklet created by the Learning Development Service).
+If you want to find out more about how to manage stress please on the link: Stress Management PDF (booklet created by the Learning Development Service).
 Also, check out our short guide to stress management at exam time.
 Book a one-to-one to talk over stress and time management tips with one of our tutors.